Buy honey in Chatham County, North Carolina and Western North Carolina

 2018: Small harvest for friends and family only.

-Five Acres Honey Farm is a hobby farm and is not a commercial apiary.
+Five Acres Honey Farm is a hobby farm.
 Due to our small production and the costly nature of managing the hives, we do not make a profit.
 We sell our honey when possible because we enjoy offering it to people who appreciate it.